 An ideal plate including traditional favorites might look like this:

 - Sweet potatoes or candied yams: 1/2 cup without sugar; 1/4 cup if candied

-Additional tips to make Thanksgiving dinner a healthier meal:
+Here are some additional tips to make Thanksgiving dinner a healthier meal:

-- Choose white turkey meat
+- Choose white turkey meat over dark meat.

-- Roast sweet potatoes and apples with thyme, cinnamon and a hint of maple syrup
+- Roast sweet potatoes and apples with thyme, cinnamon and a hint of maple syrup.

-- Lightly saute green beans with mushrooms and onions
+- Lightly saute green beans with mushrooms and onions.

-- Roast Brussels sprouts with a drizzle of balsamic vinegar
+- Roast Brussels sprouts with a drizzle of balsamic vinegar.

-- Prepare a low-sugar cranberry sauce by skipping or reducing the sugar, or use orange juice to sweeten
+- Prepare a low-sugar cranberry sauce by skipping or reducing the sugar, or use orange juice to sweeten.

-- Instead of traditional gravy, consider turkey pan juices drained of fat and thickened with pureed vegetables (from roasting the turkey)
+- Instead of traditional gravy, consider turkey pan juices drained of fat and thickened with pureed vegetables (from roasting the turkey).

-- For dessert, consider a pumpkin custard instead of pumpkin pie (much of the fat and calories are in the pie crust); roasted apples topped with vanilla Greek yogurt and cinnamon spiced nuts; or a low-sugar fruit crumble with a nut and oat topping
+- For dessert, consider a pumpkin custard instead of pumpkin pie (much of the fat and calories are in the pie crust); roasted apples topped with vanilla Greek yogurt and cinnamon spiced nuts; or a low-sugar fruit crumble with a nut and oat topping.